The term ‘ductless’ simply means no ductwork involved. Mr. Slim systems have two basic components:

 How many square feet can a ductless heat pump heat?

-A ductless heat pump can only heat one room in your home at a time.
+A mini split heat pump in Canada can only heat one room in your home at a time.
 If you plan on using ductless heat pumps throughout your whole home, you will need to measure the square footage of the room to ensure you have the right sized ductless heat pump for your room.

 For example, a 150 to 200 square foot room will require a ductless heat pump with a 5,000 BTU output.
 Repeat these steps for every room you want to use a ductless heat pump in.